Long COVID and Post-COVID Syndrome in Adults

 Useful facts

 You may hear people referring to both ‘Long COVID’ and ‘Post-COVID Syndrome’.
+The definitions below are the ones used by The National Institute for Health and Care Excellence and in this fact sheet.

 Long COVID is any signs and symptoms that last more than 4 weeks after developing COVID-19.
 This includes symptoms of COVID-19 that take 4-12 weeks to clear, and Post-COVID Syndrome as well.

-Post-COVID Syndrome is signs and symptoms that develop during or after a COVID-19 infection that continue for more than 12 weeks and are not explained by another diagnosis
+Post-COVID Syndrome is signs and symptoms that develop during or after a COVID-19 infection that continue for more than 12 weeks and are not explained by another diagnosis.

 Possible Long COVID Symptoms